ric9176/CV/README.md

 ## Richard Moss

-Digital Nomad and avid technologist, I have worked on a variety of projects with a diverse range of people, crossing technologies, languages, and continents.
+An avid technologist, I have worked on a variety of projects with a diverse range of people, crossing technologies, languages, and continents.
 As a speaker of five languages and counting, I've been told I'm a great communicator and motivating to work with.

-As an entrepreneur passionate about teaching and mentoring, I founded an online English school in 2012, and since then jumped into the tech world as a software engineer in roles at a diverse range of startups before my current role running trainings and coaching professional developers with [React GraphQL Academy](https://reactgraphql.academy/)(RGA).
-As a software engineer I have become highly specialized in the React ecosystem and confident as a solution architect, having been the lead developer on several React projects such as Boston University’s renowned [AGNI journal](https://agnionline.bu.edu/).
-My expertise and stack preference is React -> GraphQL -> MongoDB / Firebase -> Serverless (Google Cloud), but I’m also proficient and have experience in many others in both JavaScript and other languages including (Ruby, Python, PHP), and always looking to expand.
+As an entrepreneur passionate about teaching and mentoring, I founded an online English school in 2012, and since then jumped into the tech world as a software engineer in roles at a diverse range of companies before my current role as principal engineer at Sainsbury's Tech.
+Some key competencies I bring to my leadership role have been borne out in running trainings and coaching professional developers with [React GraphQL Academy](https://reactgraphql.academy/)(RGA), experience I carried into my current role by running company-wide trainings at Sainsbury's.
+As an experienced software engineer, I have solid experience of full-stack engineering and retain a particular level of specialization in the front-end space.
+In particular working within the React ecosystem, I'm a proficient solution architect, having previously been the lead developer on several React projects such as Boston University’s renowned [AGNI journal](https://agnionline.bu.edu/) and, more recently, leading the front-end practices and architecture in the Supplier Experience domain at Sainsbury's Tech.
+My technical expertise and stack preference is React -> GraphQL -> MongoDB / Firebase -> Serverless (GCP || AWS), but I’m also skilled and have varied experience in many other libaries/frameworks in JavaScript and other languages including Ruby, Python, PHP, ReasonML (and I'm always curious to explore others).

-The last couple of years I've been a lead coach and organizer of the public trainings of RGA in addition to delivering onsite training for professional devs at top companies such as Nationwide, ASOS, Net-A-Porter to name but a few.
-During these I have both coached and advised developer leads on best practice patterns and implementations for React and its associated libraries.
-In addition to coaching and business development, I also lead the team on the build and technical implementation of both the branded site and materials for the in-person courses.
-I've worked with and helped build a team spanning marketing/UX, sales, analytics and developers, while also mentoring multiple junior devs and running the coach community.
-I love giving back to the developer community and co-run the [JavaScript Lisbon](https://www.meetup.com/JavaScript-Lisbon/) and [JavaScript London](https://www.meetup.com/JavaScript-London/) meetup in addition to speaking at events across Europe, including in the Netherlands, Croatia and Portugal, among others.
-I also write content on Medium and the [RGA blog](https://reactgraphql.academy/blog/) in my free time and have made some [video content on React Hooks](https://youtu.be/8ejtnaOxXQE).
+In my current role as a tech lead, I work both within and across teams, liasing with business stakeholders as well as product and XD teams to map requirements into scalable and maintainable technical solutions.
+In addition, I mentor several front-end engineers, organize and run knowledge-sharing sessions, and advocate for engineers and a tech-first approach within the wider business.
+I'm also passionate about interacting with and giving back to the wider developer community, and previously (before the pandemic) was heavily involved with running the [JavaScript Lisbon](https://www.meetup.com/JavaScript-Lisbon/) and [JavaScript London](https://www.meetup.com/JavaScript-London/) meetups in addition to speaking at events across Europe, such as the Netherlands, Croatia and Portugal, among others.
+I have also written content on Medium and the [RGA blog](https://reactgraphql.academy/blog/) in my free time, and have made some [video content on React Hooks](https://youtu.be/8ejtnaOxXQE).
+To reinforce my leadership and management experience, I also recently completed Oxford University's Executive Leadership Program through the Saïd Business School.

-I'm always open to new opportunities and collaborations in which I can harness my previously developed skills in growing a business, while further developing new tech skills.
-I love being challenged by and learning from supportive, collaborative teammates in a friendly, creative and adventurous organisation.
+I'm always open to new opportunities and collaborations in which I can harness my previously developed skills in growing a business of any size, while further developing new tech skills.
+I love being challenged by and learning from supportive, collaborative teammates in a friendly, creative, and adventurous organisation.